 Some people like to look for information on the Internet.
-In the next section, we've listed all the items you read earlier, along with related web sites.
-You can visit these web sites to get information about the life areas you checked twice.
+At the end of this booklet, we've listed all the items you read earlier, along with related web sites.
+You may want to visit these websites to get information about the life areas you checked twice.
 If you are reading this on-line, simply click on the link under the item.
-Or, copy and paste the link in your Internet browser.
-Use Firefox instead of Internet Explorer if possible.
-If you're not online, you'll need to type the link into your browser.
-It may take some time for the website to load, so be patient.
+Otherwise, you'll need to enter the link on your Internet browser.